iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

 - You want to speed up data transfers from a massive object store which is currently on the cloud, or to move a growing dataset out of your machine without slowing things down.
-How do you plug in something in the middle (like a NAS drive) to existing projects?
+How can you use something in the middle (like a NAS drive)?

 - Upgrading your entire storage platform is expensive.
-Can you pay only for fast access to the data sets your team uses frequently?
+Can you pay only for fast access to frequently-used data?

 - You want to de-duplicate files automatically when multiple people are working on the same data (for example, on a